yihong1120/Traffic-Violation-Report-System/README.md

 - [ ] Attach the Llama2 model to the customer response bot.
 - [ ] Integrate the trained model from: https://github.com/yihong1120/YOLOv8-License-Plate-Detection to implement license plate recognition.
 - [ ] Use OCR techniques to automatically generate the parameters of traffic violations.
-- [ ] Design a SQL database on the cloud to store the information of violation, such as license plate, location, organiser(option), media, time.
+- [x] Design a SQL and BigQuery database on the cloud to store the information of violation, such as license plate, location, organiser(option), media, time.
 - [x] Pull the location on Google map.
 - [ ] Leverage the Google Maps API to depict the location, number, and severity of traffic violations.
 - [ ] Deploy the server on Raspberry Pi 5 and establish nginx redirection of data on Ubuntu 22.04.